axsaucedo/efscrpy/README.md

 This repo contains a small script that gets info from the ef portal into a csv file.

+It builds a CSV with names, emails, pictures, questions, etc.

 The recommended way to run is:

 ``` bash